jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab18.md

 </script>

 ## Introduction
+Finite Impulse Response (FIR) filters are commonly used in digital signal processing (DSP) applications because they can be implemented efficiently in hardware, such as FPGAs.
+FIR filters operate on contiguous elements of a signal, making them suitable for streaming applications.

-Finite Impulse Response (FIR) filter is a well known and widely used digital filter.
+The Finite Impulse Response (FIR) filter is a well-known and widely used digital filter.
 The algorithm is shown below:

 $$y[i] = \sum_{j = 0}^{N-1}h[j]x[i-j]$$